hpcugent/vsc_user_docs/mkdocs/docs/HPC/jupyter.md

 ### Using extra Python packages

 A number of Python packages are readily available in modules on the HPC.
 To illustrate how to use them in a Jupyter notebook, we will make use of an example where we want to use numpy in our notebook.
 The first thing we need to do is finding the modules that contain our package of choice.
-For numpy, this would be the SciPy modules.
+For numpy, this would be the `SciPy-bundle` modules.

 To find the appropriate modules, it is recommended to use the shell within the web portal under `Clusters`>`>_login Shell Access`.